StetHD/tarifa-book/platforms/wp8.md

 ### Release

-to build the app in release mode, add the `release_mode` attribute with the value `true` to your release configuration.
+To build the app in release mode, add the `release_mode` attribute with the value `true` to your release configuration.

 ### Sign and Deploy with hockeyapp